top of page

 For a single-story 2,400 SF home, PrimeWall™ can have your structural frame standing in as little as two hours.

 That's not a marketing rounding.
-It's what happens when walls arrive at your jobsite pre-cut, pre-labeled, and pre-coordinated, and a small crew installs them rather than builds them from scratch.
+It's what happens when walls arrive at your jobsite pre-cut, pre-labeled, and pre-coordinated.
+A small crew installs them rather than building them from scratch.
 The AI-driven workflow has already solved the layout, coordinated the openings, and embedded the installation logic into every panel.
 The layout isn't locked in the Foreman's head or continuously referenced from dog-eared drawings on a muddy tailgate.
 Just a system that's ready to go when the truck pulls up.

 We're not saying every job is two hours.
 Complexity, site conditions, and crew size all play a role.
 What we are saying is that for a straightforward single-story build, the structural frame phase looks nothing like traditional framing, and the schedule math follows.